 We can not see and sometimes not hear the difference between the kind of bilinguals.
 Thanks to recent studies in neuroscience and bilingualism we can tell more about how bilingualism affects the brain.

-On a side note: What is said about alzheimer and dementia in this film is not only related to bilingualism.
+On a side note: What is said about Alzheimer and Dementia in the aforementioned video is not only related to bilingualism.
 The same beneficial effect can be observed in people who engage their brain actively on a regular basis.

-* in linguistics we also use terms like simultaneous, additive, consecutive (or sequential), balanced, passive, early, late, replacive and subtractive bilinguals, depending on the aspect we’re focusing on.
+* in linguistics we also use terms like simultaneous, additive, consecutive (or sequential), balanced, receptive, early, late and subtractive bilinguals, depending on the aspect we are focusing on.